 Or, they may come across plants and other items in your backyard and mistake them for food.

 Please keep reading to find out what cats can’t eat and why you should keep these foods away from them.

 Let’s start with human foods because these are the things that your cat is most likely to accidentally eat (or that you may even give on purpose with the best intentions).

 For as long as I can remember, I used to see my mom feed milk to our cats.
 And they appeared to love it too.
 So, I was surprised to learn later that milk, cream, cheese, and other dairy products can be harmful to cats.

 Like most mammals, cats are lactose intolerant.
-Mammals can digest lactose during the breastfeeding period, but as they grow up, they develop lactose intolerance, and their digestive systems become more inclined to solid food.
+Mammals can digest lactose during the breastfeeding period, but as they grow up, they develop lactose intolerance, and their digestive systems become more inclined toward solid food.

-So, feeding your cat too many dairy products could lead to vomiting, diarrhea, digestive issues until the lactose is cleared from their system.
+So, feeding your cat too many dairy products could lead to vomiting, diarrhea, and digestive issues until the lactose is cleared from their system.

 Dairy products such as ice cream also contain high sugar content, leading to stomach upset, diarrhea, and obesity.